Lac Ste. Anne (electoral district)

 Lac Ste.
 Anne was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1909 to 1971.

 History

 Lac Ste.
 Anne electoral district was created out of Stony Plain electoral district in 1909.

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

 Lac Ste.
-Anne electoral district was abolished in 1970 and distributed into Stony Plain, Barrhead and Whitecourt electoral districts.
+Anne electoral district was abolished in 1970 and distributed into Stony Plain, Barrhead, and Whitecourt electoral districts.